Computed tomography imaging spectrometer: Resulting image

 The information that the CTIS acquires can be seen as the three-dimensional datacube of the scene.
 Of course, this cube does not exist in physical space as mechanical objects do, but this representation helps to gain intuition on what the image is capturing: As seen in the figure on the right, the shapes on the image can be considered as projections (in a mechanical sense) of the datacube.

 Image of a CTIS acquisition.
 The acquired object is a number written on a transparent screen, illuminated by a LED light.

 The central projection, called the 0th order of diffraction, is the sum of the datacube following the spectral axis (hence, this projection acts as a panchromatic camera).
 In the image of the "5" on the right, one can clearly read the number in the central projection, but with no information regarding the spectre of the light.

 All the other projections result from "looking" at the cube obliquely and hence contain a mixture of spatial and spectral information.
 From a discrete point of view where the datacube is considered as a set of spectral slices (as in the figure above, where two such slices are represented in purple and red), one can understand these projections as a partial spread of the stack of slices, similarly to a magician spreading his cards in order for an audience member to pick one of them.
-It is important to note that for typical spectral dispersions and the typical size of a sensor, the spectral information of a given slice is heavily overlapping with the one from other neighboring slices.
+For typical spectral dispersions and sensor size, the spectral information of a given slice is heavily overlapping with the one from other neighboring slices.
 In the "5" image, one can see in the side projections that the number is not clearly readable (loss of spatial information), but that some spectral information is available (i.e. some wavelengths appear brighter than others).
 Hence, the image contains multiplexed information regarding the datacube.

 The number and layout of the projections depend on the type of diffracting element employed.
 In particular, more than one order of diffraction can be captured.